Closed captioning: Application

-Closed captions were created for deaf and hard of hearing individuals to assist in comprehension.
-They can also be used as a tool by those learning to read, or those learning to speak a non-native language, or in environments where the audio is difficult to hear or is intentionally muted.
+Although closed captions were created specifically for deaf and hard of hearing individuals to assist in comprehension, they can also be used as a tool by those learning to read, or those learning to speak a non-native language, or in environments where the audio is difficult to hear or is intentionally muted.
+A 2016 national survey by the Oregon State University Ecampus Research Unit found that caption use extends well beyond students with hearing difficulties.
+Among 1,569 surveyed students who did not report difficulty hearing, 70.8% used closed captions at least some of the time, most commonly to help maintain focus, retain information, and compensate for poor audio quality.
 Captions can also be used by viewers who simply wish to read a transcript along with the program audio.

 In the United States, the National Captioning Institute noted that English as a foreign or second language (ESL) learners were the largest group buying decoders in the late 1980s and early 1990s before built-in decoders became a standard feature of US television sets.
 This suggested that the largest audience of closed captioning was people whose native language was not English.
 In the United Kingdom, of 7.5 million people using TV subtitles (closed captioning), 6 million have no hearing impairment.

 Closed captions are also used in public environments, such as bars and restaurants, where patrons may not be able to hear over the background noise or where several televisions are displaying different programs.
 In addition, online videos may be treated through digital processing of their audio content by various robotic algorithms (robots).
 Several chains of errors are the result.
 When a video is truly and accurately transcribed, then the closed-captioning publication serves a useful purpose, and the content is available for search engines to index and make available to users on the Internet.

 Some television sets can be set to turn captioning on automatically when the volume is muted.